brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-09-meez-got-a-20000-cash-prize-for-flash-game-developers.md

----
-layout: post
-title: Meez got a $20,000 cash prize for Flash Game Developers
+# Meez got a $20,000 cash prize for Flash Game Developers
----

 <a href="http://www.meez.com/">Meez</a> is organizing a Avatar Games contest for Flash Game Developer.
 There's $20,000 worth of cash in prize money.
 Meez has partnered with <a href="http://www.flashgamelicense.com/">FlashGameLicense</a> to run this contest starting today through September 8, 2008.